-BWP has monitored and audited the effectiveness of electrical equipment inspections in 2021, including inspections performed by its vegetation management contractor.
-As indicated in the WMP performance metrics in Table 13, all inspection, maintenance, and operation activities associated with this plan were completed in the Tier 2 HFTD in 2021 and no wildfires were caused by BWP's electrical equipment.
+BWP has monitored and audited the effectiveness of electrical equipment inspections in the current annual cycle, including inspections performed by its vegetation management contractor.
+As indicated in the WMP performance metrics in Table 13, all inspection, maintenance, and operation activities associated with this plan were completed in the Tier 2 HFTD in the current annual cycle and no wildfires were caused by BWP's electrical equipment.